redox-os/website/content/faq.en.md

 #### Improved security and reliability without significant performance impact

 As the kernel is small, it uses less memory to do its work.
-The limited kernel code size helps to close in on the goal of a "bug-free" status ([KISS](https://en.wikipedia.org/wiki/KISS_principle)).
+The limited kernel code size helps us work towards "bug-free" status ([KISS](https://en.wikipedia.org/wiki/KISS_principle)).

 Rust's safe and fast language design, combined with the small kernel code size, helps ensure a reliable, performant and easy to maintain core.